Garden Decor (Lots of Creative Ideas for Your Garden)

 Where to Find Vintage Items to Upcycle as Garden Decor

 Some great places to look for cool garden art and decor items are: estate sales, garage sales, thrift stores, and my favorite, flea markets.
-I usually find the best prices at garage sales and flea markets.
-Also if you find something you really want at a flea market or garage sale you can usually haggle to get the price down.
+You can usually find the best prices at garage sales and flea markets.
+Also if you find something you really want at a flea market or garage sale, you can usually haggle to get the price down.

-This a a picture from my favorite local flea market.
+Look at this fabulous flea market!
 Can you pick out all the junk that you could use in your gardens?
-First of all the ladders made into an arbor would be so cute with a clematis or other vine growing on them.
-See the vintage milk cans.
+First of all the ladders made into an arbor would be so eye-catching with a clematis or other vine growing on them!
+See the vintage milk cans?
 What about the big old rusty pot looking thing to the left; think awesome planter!
 The egg basket hanging on ladder arbor would also make an adorable planter.
 What else do you see in this picture that you could use in your gardens?

-Below is another vendor at the same flea market, this picture just screams at me.
+Below is another vendor at the same flea market.
+This picture just calls to me.
 I especially love the chippy, rustic picket fence panels.
-And, look there’s a rusty old wheelbarrow just waiting for a gardener to snatch it up.
+And look!
+There’s a rusty old wheelbarrow just waiting for a gardener to snatch it up!

 Vintage Pieces to Upcycle for Your Garden